dongmengxi/dongmengxi.github.io/_pages/about.md

 In 2017 and 2018 I was a postdoctoral fellow at Fudan University, and my mentor was Professor [Jixiang Fu](https://mathscinet.ams.org/mathscinet/search/author.html?mrauthid=616042).

 I graduated with a Ph.D. in Mathematics from Shanghai University in October 2015.
 My Ph.D. advisor is Professor [Gangsong Leng](https://mathscinet.ams.org/mathscinet/search/author.html?mrauthid=323352), a mentor  and close friend.
+I can never forget his kindness.
 If I had not met him, I may not have the opportunity to study mathematics.